byuflowlab/Aswing.jl/README.md

 # Aswing.jl

-Julia wrapper for the ASWING program (A licensed copy of ASWING must be obtained separately).
+Julia wrapper for the ASWING (A licensed copy of ASWING must be obtained separately).

 ## Installation